MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

 Secondly, the service-independent information of the framework focuses on a model of a particular Allegro, Interlude, or Legato functionality and is agnostic to any of the service specifications.
-For example, this standard is describing the Streaming Management model and operations that allow subscribing to streams of any service.
+For example, this standard describes the Streaming Management model and operations that allow subscribing to streams of any service.